 K-2.
-Members conducting a Mental Health transport will complete a Mental Health Transport Log Form No. 420.
-The completed Mental Health Transport Log form and a copy of the Motion and Order to Transport will be forwarded to AJ Administration for billing.
+Corrections staff conducting a Mental Health transport will complete a Mental Health Transport Log Form No. 420.
+The completed Mental Health Transport Log form and a copy of the Motion and Order to Transport will be forwarded to jail administration for billing.